larytet/MyPerfectThings/roller blades & kick scooter.md

-Going uphill can be challenging, especially on a hot summer day with a gradient of more than a few degrees.
-What was once a joyful glide can quickly turn into strenuous and seemingly impossible work.
+Going uphill can be demanding, especially on a blistering summer day with a steep incline.
+What once felt like a smooth glide can suddenly become a tough, almost insurmountable task.

-To address this issue, I've designed a pair of rollerblades with one electric wheel, a small battery, accelerometers, and a CPU.
-The rollerblades are equipped with sensors that can detect the gradient, which leg is pushing, at what angle, and which wheel has traction.
-At the precise moment, the CPU triggers 5-10% acceleration, depending on the gradient.
+To tackle this, I’ve created a pair of rollerblades equipped with an electric wheel, a compact battery, accelerometers, and a CPU.
+These rollerblades have sensors to detect the slope, the active leg, the angle of push, and which wheel is gaining traction.
+When needed, the CPU activates a 5-10% boost in speed based on the incline.
+Additionally, a pressure sensor in the boots allows the CPU to monitor and prevent backward slipping.

-When designing the rollerblades, safety, convenience, and overall weight were important considerations.
-The electric wheels will add approximately 300g to the weight of the boots, so I may need to charge the batteries when going downhill to reduce their weight.
-The push supplied by the motor should be soft and at exactly the right moment when I am pushing the boot by myself.
+When designing these rollerblades, I prioritized safety, ease of use, and the gear's total weight.
+The electric wheel adds around 300g to each boot, and I plan to recharge the batteries during downhill rides to lessen this extra weight.
+The motor's assistance is gentle and timed to coincide with the skater's own push.

-To keep things simple, I want to avoid using wires and charging ports.
-Instead, I'm exploring options such as wireless charging, simple battery replacement, and weight savings.
-It would also be nice to have the ability to configure the ratios and support a break-in/learning mode for the first 3-5km, where the system slowly and safely adjusts to the operator's skills.
+To simplify the design, I aim to eliminate wires and charging ports, exploring alternatives like wireless charging, easy battery swaps, and methods to reduce weight.
+I'm also considering a configuration feature and a gradual introduction mode covering the first 3-5km, allowing the system to adapt to the user's skill level.

-I've been inspired by products such as RazErblades, which has similar features, as well as off-road electric rollerblades like Skopinski and Powerslide Metropolis SUV.
-I'm also interested in products like Moonwalkers by Shift Robotics, which target faster walking
+This project draws inspiration from products like RazErblades and off-road electric rollerblades such as Skopinski and Powerslide Metropolis SUV.
+I’m also looking at innovations like Moonwalkers by Shift Robotics, designed for enhanced mobility.

 *  https://www.youtube.com/watch?v=Y8dc8KTpbnY
 *  Atmos Gear: https://www.atmosgear.com